Community and Support

 We are dedicated to helping you find a teaching job after the course

 During and after the course, the staff at TEFL Worldwide Prague will provide you with information on current job openings in numerous countries, contacts for language schools, and tips for finding jobs all around the world.
 There are teaching opportunities throughout the globe and you can start exploring your options with us.

 We’ll also assist you with creating a CV and cover-letter then prepare you for job interviews.
 We have many job-search resources in which you’ll be able to find information such as salaries, benefits, and cost of living information in different countries.

 If you are interested in teaching internationally, we have more than 3,500 graduates who have taught in 60+ countries worldwide!

 As we are part of a large language school in Prague, many of our graduates get job offers with the school straight after the course.
-We guarantee a job to anybody graduating with the highest Pass 1 grade (90 – 100%), but many graduating with a Pass 2 grade (80 – 89%) can expect to get an offer too.
+If you don’t get offered a position with our school, we are confident you will quickly find work elsewhere after the course.
+We offer a job guarantee in Prague to everyone completing our TEFL course.
 Read more about the job guarantee here.

 How to prepare for a TEFL course?